danjohnson3141/Jekyll-Test/POST-&#47;messages.md

 =
 #### Parameters
-:body - Integer, passed in through the post data.
-This is the actual text of the message being sent
+:body - Text, passed in through the post data.
+This is the plain text of the submission.

 :recipient_user_id - Integer, passed in through the post data.
 This is 'user_id' of the person that is receiving the message.
 Derived from the 'id' field of the 'users' table'.